 - Proprietor: A licensed tenant brewery that physically takes possession of a shared brewery while brewing.
 In contrast to contract brewers, alternating proprietors are the brewery of record for all of the obligations of a licensed brewery, including record keeping, tax payments, and label or formula approval.
 This dataset has 70 Proprietors.

-To create this map I obtained the Population Data in 2017 from US Census Bureau.
+To create this map Population Data in 2017 from US Census Bureau was used.
 As mentioned before the brewery information came from Open Brewery DB.
 The information is 1 to 2 years old.
-To convert some addresses to coordinates I used the Google Sheets Add-ons Geocode by Awesome Tables.
-To find the county of each location I used the zip code-county data set from Kaggle.
+To convert some addresses to coordinates Google Sheets Add-ons Geocode by Awesome Tables was used.
+To convert the zip codes of each location to counties Kaggle was used.
 The Shapefiles for this map were downloaded from Natural Earth.

 Made by Luz K. Molina with D3.js.